 Turning to Grimsby, Mark highlights the success of his business partners who hail from the estuary town.

 Phill Allen, managing director of bioprocess container manufacturer ALLpaQ, took a drinks box and turned it into a leading transportation solution for the biopharma sector.

 Carl Searby of World Cargo Logistics works wonders across the global life sciences supply chain.

-Matthew Pattinson, managing director of creative agency CMA and long-time marketing support to HPNE and ALLpaQ, services clients internationally from CMA’s area office.
+Matthew Pattinson, of CMA. services clients internationally from CMA’s area office.

 And Keith Raper, who works for Phill Allen, leads the charge for European business development at ALLpaQ.

-“We’ve all risen up out of economic distress to be involved in high tech industries,” says Mark.
+“We’ve all risen up out of economic distress to be in high tech industries,” says Mark.